The 2006 Comedy Mockumentary: Chalk

 Coach Webb (Janelle Schremmer) says she doesn't care if people think she's a lesbian just because she teaches gym and wears her hair short.
 Her larger issue, though, is that she's a control freak - a steel pixie who insists everyone follow every school rule.
 Even other teachers duck down the hall when they see the coach coming, including Mrs. Reddell (Shannon Haragan), a onetime friend who hasn't been dealing well with the stress of her promotion to assistant principal.

 Director Mike Akel follows these characters around for a school year, letting his cast improvise within set scenarios.
 The results are about what you'd expect: friendly, unfocused, occasionally laugh-out-loud funny.
 When Mr. Lowrey loses his cool at a student with a cellphone, we get a glimpse into the panic that can overtake a grown man out of his depths; when Mr. Stroope instructs his smartest students to never outshine him in class, we remember what unholy bullies some teachers can be.
 Some of the insanity works, but others fall flat.
 There's a persistent hint of dog sounds throughout the film, even though we never see a dog.
-In many scenes Lowrey carries around something that looks like a large round cushion that he places on his chair before sitting down.
-We later learn that it's actually a bed for a dog and that the dog noises we sometimes hear are coming from his mouth.
+In many scenes Lowrey carries around something that looks like a large round designer cushion that he places on his chair before sitting down.
+We later learn that it's actually a luxury bed for a dog and that the dog noises we sometimes hear are coming from his mouth.
 This is actually funny at times, but it's overused and becomes annoying.

 The film's ideas are often sharper than their execution, although a "Spelling Hornet" in which teachers compete to correctly spell teenage slang gets all the laughs it intends (and exposes the vast cultural gulf between teachers and their students in the bargain).
 "Chalk" is never less than ingratiating, but it needs to be crazy if it wants to tap the anger that seems to lurk beneath the film's surface.